Quid2/top-apps/README.md

 import Network.Top

 {-
-runClientForever opens a connection to a quid2 channel and keeps it alive even across transient network failures.
+runClientForever opens a connection to a Top channel and keeps it alive even across transient network failures.

 The parameters are:
 def:
-The default quid2.net network configuration, no need to change this.
+The default Top network configuration, no need to change this.

 ByType:
 The kind of routing logic that we want to use on this connection.